stratosphereips/IDPS-Comparison-Tool/README.md

 #### Applying the timewindow concept for suricata

 Same as the ground truth. we read 1h worth of flows, once we find one 'malicious' label, we consider their entire timewindow as malicious, if there is no malicious flows in there, we mark that timewindow as benign

+If a timewindow was detected by one of the tools, and not detected by the ground truth, for example negative timewindows in slips, we consider the gt label of it as "benign"

 ## Comparison Method2: labels flow by flow